bjornbytes/lovr-docs/guides/Compiling.md

   described in [Creating a Keystore](#creating-a-keystore) below.
 - Optional: Set `ANDROID_MANIFEST` to use a custom Android manifest XML file.
 - Optional: Set `ANDROID_ASSETS` to include extra assets (e.g. a project folder) in the APK.
-- Windows: Make sure you add `-G "Unix Makefiles"` so it doesn't try to use Visual Studio.
+- Windows: Add the `-G Ninja` flag to use the Ninja generator instead of Visual Studio.
+Ensure that `/path/to/android/sdk/cmake/bin` is added to the `PATH` environment variable so CMake is able to find `ninja.exe`.

 Here's an example of a full CMake incantation that produces `lovr.apk` in the build folder: